OleHolmNielsen/ITwiki/docs/Huawei_server.rst

 1. Reboot the system and press F11 *Boot Manager* during startup.

-2. In the *Boot Manager* menu press the Esc_key_ to ignore the *EFI* device list, returning to a *Boot Manager* main menu with a list of items.
+2. In the *Boot Manager* menu press the Esc_key_ to skip the *EFI* boot device list, returning to a higher-level *Boot Manager* main menu with a list of action items.

 3. Here select the *Administer Secure Boot* item, which causes the system to restart into the *Administer Secure Boot* menu.